pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-21-cyber-kali-install.md

 ![virtualbox-kali-settings](/assets/images/2020-07-20-17-13-57.png)

-The only things I change at this point is CPU and RAM:
+The only things I change at this point is CPU and RAM.
+Make sure your host machine has enough of it's own resources before changing these:

 ![virtualbox-kali-cpuram](/assets/images/2020-07-20-17-16-37.png)